domeeno/pr-custom-protocol/README.md

 * [x] Test clients working

-* [ ] Add security key to encode messages with and decode them
+* [x] Add security key generation to encode messages with and decode them

+* [x] Add encrypt and decrypt RSA algorithm

 * [ ] Add sending data and receiving data with connection control (SYN INCREMENT)

+* [ ] Add the encryption and decryption to the protocol

+* [ ] Add data chunkinator at application level

+...

-* [ ]
+* [ ] Reformat code for readability and good practice

-Brief:
-Now I have to send the encoded messages somehow that the handshake works in theory.

 `<Choose the applcation-level protocol>`